President Joe Biden hasn’t had a good first year and a new survey reflects that.

 Biden’s approval numbers have been falling steadily for months, beginning with the disastrous withdrawal from Afghanistan.

 “On the eve of his State of the Union, the president has hit a new low as inflation and economic anxiety hit new highs.
-The president is now underwater on every top domestic and foreign policy issue,” said Mark Penn, the co-director of the Harvard CAPS-Harris Poll, which was released this week as well.
+The president is now underwater on every top domestic and foreign policy issue,” said Mark Penn, the co-director of the Harvard CAPS-Harris Poll, which was this week as well.

 Hot Air adds: